Skip to main content

 Custom login involves the following steps:

-- Obtain the CloudBase custom login private key.
+1. Obtain the CloudBase custom login private key

-- Use the CloudBase server-side SDK to sign and issue a Ticket with the private key, and return it to the client;
+2. Use the CloudBase server-side SDK to issue a Ticket with the private key and return it to the client-side

-- The client-side SDK uses the Ticket to log in to CloudBase.
+3. The client-side SDK uses the Ticket to log in to CloudBase

 The private key is a file containing JSON data.
-Save the downloaded or copied private key file to your server or cloud function, assuming the path is /path/to/your/tcb_custom_login.json
+Please save the downloaded or copied private key file to your servers or cloud functions, with the assumed path being /path/to/your/tcb_custom_login.json.

-- The private key file is a critical credential for verifying administrator identity; it must be securely stored to prevent leakage.
+1. The private key file is a critical credential that verifies administrator identity.
+It must be securely stored to prevent leakage.

-- Each time a private key file is generated, it will invalidate all previously generated private key files within 2 hours.
+2. Each time a private key file is generated, it invalidates the previously generated private key file after 2 hours.

 Issue Ticket

-Call the CloudBase server-side SDK, pass the custom login private key during initialization, then issue a Ticket and return it to the client side.
+Call the CloudBase server-side SDK, pass the custom login private key during initialization, then issue the Ticket and return it to the client-side.

 const cloudbase = require("@cloudbase/node-sdk");